0x43434343/OSEE_OSWE_review_2022/README.md

 **Day 1,2**

 First of all, thanks to the instructors Morten and Alexandru for all your help and valuable information.
 Day 1 of the class starts you off with 3 hours of a dive into custom shellcode in x64.
 The rest of the day is spent on VMware.
-It provides you the opportunity to become familiar with VMware guest-to-host vulnerabilities and where to look at in the featured hunting.
+It provides you the opportunity to become familiar with VMware guest-to-host vulnerabilities and where to look at in the future hunting.

 We successfully trigger the bug by opening a backdoor via custom assembly code and performing a full exploit in C/C++.